Grant Terms & Conditions

 COOPERATING ORGANIZATIONS

 Cooperating organizations are reputable non-BVC organizations that provide expertise, infrastructure, advocacy, training, education, or other support for the grant.
 Cooperating organizations must agree to comply with all reporting and auditing activities required by BVC and provide receipts and proof of purchase as required.
 No more than one grant may be approved in one grant year for projects involving a single cooperating organization.
-Universities are not considered a cooperating organization.
+Universities are considered a cooperating organization.
 All funding provided to cooperating organizations must be used for specific project expenses.
 The primary grant recipient must maintain an itemized report of such expenses.
 At the time of application, grant recipients need to provide a memorandum of understanding (MOU) signed by both primary grant recipients and the cooperating organization(s) that should include the following:

-Verification from primary grant recipient that the primary grant recipient has initiated, controlled, and managed the grant;
+Verification from the primary grant recipient that the primary grant recipient has initiated, controlled, and managed the grant;

 Endorsement from the primary grant recipient that the cooperating organization is reputable, responsible, and acting within all governing laws;